ninetailsrabbit/pixel-space-background-generator/README.md

 ## Export background image 🖼️

+By default the images are exported into `res://space_backgrounds`.
+Feel free to change the exported variable `export path` to change the output directory

 The Image export currently **only works in-game**.
 If you export from the editor it will use the preview window with the zoom level and grey areas will appear.